Xilinx-CNS/onload/README.md

 * SFN8042
 * SFN8522, SFN8542

-### Compatible Linux kernels and distributions for Xilinx network adapters
+### Compatible Linux kernels and distributions for AMD Solarflare network adapters

-This source tree is known to work with Xilinx network adapters on the following Linux distributions:
+This source tree is known to work with AMD Solarflare network adapters on the following Linux distributions:

-* Ubuntu LTS 18.04, LTS 20.04, LTS 22.04
+* Ubuntu LTS 20.04, LTS 22.04
-* Debian 10, 11, 12
+* Debian 11, 12
-* Redhat Enterprise Linux 7.9, 8.1 - 8.9, 9.0 - 9.3
+* Redhat Enterprise Linux 8.1 - 8.9
-* SuSE Linux Enterprise Server 15 SP1 - SP5
+* Redhat Enterprise Linux 9.0 - 9.3
-* Linux kernel in the range 4.15 - 6.4
+* Linux kernel in the range 4.15 - 6.6

 ## Support